gitmepho/dataiku_int_azure-services/README.md

 ## Exercise 3 - Connect DSS instance to AKS cluster using AKS plugin

-## Exercise 4 - Expose DSS on HTTPS port
+## Exercise 4 - Expose DSS on HTTPS

 To enable HTTPS connections to the DSS instance, here are steps taken: